Literature: Farmer Giles of Ham

 - The Blacksmith: ‘Sunny Sam’, a morose man who always predicts everything will fail and is only happy when his doomsayings come true.
 Is forced to devise a mail coat for Giles from leftover bits and pieces.

 - Character Title

-- Dragon Hoard: The dragon Chrysophylax Dives ("Gold-watcher the Rich"), whose cave contains fantastical riches of all sorts.
+- Dragon Hoard: The cave of Chrysophylax Dives ("Gold-watcher the Rich") contains fantastical riches of all sorts.
 How he got all that stuff is never explained, nor does anyone ever ask.